How To Take Bad Smells Out Of Clothes Without Washing Them

 I find that vodka works best for smells concentrated in particular areas.
 If, for example, the underarms of your top smell bad, turn your top inside out and concentrate the spray in the underarm area.
 Then leave the item to dry – preferably by a window or outside.

 If it needs a scent boost, you can add a couple of drops of your favourite essential oil to the vodka.
-Do spray in an inconspicuous area first to ensure the oils won’t cause any damage to your fabric.
+However, safety first!
+Make sure you spray it in an inconspicuous area first to ensure the oils won’t cause any damage to your fabric.

 ✅ Best for removing localised bad smells on a budget